cappInternpark/boxdrawing/README.md

 ### 5. 05_Formal2Labels.py
 In case the original label files are lost, use this code to convert your Label_formal files back to the original label files.
 > How to use :
-1. Specify path to Label_formal files and the to-be-generated Label files.
+1. Specify path to Label_formal files and the to-be-generated Label files.i
+2. Modify class information.
+Be sure to check item-index correspondence.

 ### 6. augment.py
 Augment your images by adding blur or noise to your images.
 You can also rotate your image by 180 degrees.
 > How to use :
 1. Set parameters for augmentation.
+2. Run the code.

 ### 7. make_list_inorder.py
 Create a list of all ".jpg" files resident in the current directory.
 The files are enlisted in order.
 > How to use :
-1. Just run the code!
+1. Modify output list name, most likely "train.list".
+2. Run the code.

 ### 8. make_list_random.py
 Create a shuffled list of all ".jpg" files resident in the current directory.
 > How to use :
-1. Just run the code!
+1. Modify output list name, most likely "train.list".
+2. Run the code.

 ### 9. rename.py
 Rename files in current directory by replacing a certain expression to another.
 > How to use :
-1. Modify replace( {src} , {dst} ) and run.
+1. Modify replace( {src} , {dst} ).
+2. Run the code.

 ### 10. format_list.sh
 Shell script to convert newline from DOS format to UNIX format.